-On April 7-8, 2017 students from the Gifted and Talented class at Barnesville Middle School participated in an Ohio Legislature simulation at Salt Fork State Park Lodge.
+On April 12-13, students from the Gifted and Talented class at Barnesville Middle School participated in an Ohio Legislature simulation at Salt Fork State Park Lodge.
 The students developed their leadership, communication and problem solving skills.
-This program covers several social studies and language arts standards for fifth through eighth grades.
-Each student contributed to the team by researching the Ohio Revised Code and deciding on a law they would like to change in Ohio.
+Each student contributed to the team by researching the Ohio Revised Code and deciding on a law they would like to change or develop in Ohio.
 They had to write, debate and defend their bill in Council Session on Friday evening and in General Assembly on Saturday.

 Each team also researched and developed a cultural display of an Ohio county.
-Our students chose Champaign, Franklin and Licking counties.
+Our students chose Sandusky, Hamilton and Franklin counties.
 Two representatives from each team participated in a citizenship and geography contest.
-During the Summit, there were ten Outstanding Representatives chosen from seventy-four participants.
-Jerney Fox was awarded an Outstanding Representative plaque for his participation, conduct, attitude, and excellent debate skills.
-Franklin County was awarded second place on their county board and Champaign County received an Outstanding Bill award.
+Carson Burkhart won $25.00 for the Logo Contest, which was a drawing of the "Spirit of EOS" for the front of the booklets that were given to everyone who attended.
+Luke Taylor placed 1st in the geography contest.
+During the Summit, there were five Outstanding Representatives chosen from forty-eight participants.
+Luke Taylor was also awarded an Outstanding Representative plaque for his participation, conduct, attitude, and excellent debate skills.

-The students had a great experience and learned a great deal about Ohio, how a bill becomes a law and met other children from this area with similar interests.
-The sixth graders and Mrs. Gallagher would like to thank the Veterans of Foreign Wars, Veterans of Foreign Wars Men's Auxiliary, Barnesville Area Education Foundation, Rotary, Kiwanis, and BPO Elks, for their generosity and making this trip possible.
+The students had a great experience and learned a great deal about Ohio, how a bill becomes a law, and met other children from this area with similar interests.
+The sixth graders and Mrs. Gallagher would like to thank The Barnesville Area Education Foundation, Veterans of Foreign Wars Post 2792, Kiwanis, Rotary and BPO Elks, for their generosity and making this trip possible.